morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 tags: [musings]
 ---

+_This post is unfinished, I'm trying to write something to go along with the talk I'm scheduled to be doing and figured if I just publish it as it is...I'm more likely to finish it!_

 Tony Hoare invented `null`, and famously later called it his "billion dollar mistake".
 But what's wrong with it, and what could he have done instead?

 ## The problem with `null`

 Imagine you import a library containing the following function (N.b.
-I've using TypeScript for the code examples here):
+I'm using TypeScript as the static typing will help to explain the idea.):

 ```
 function getFerrari(): Ferrari { ... }
 ```

-A rather nice function to have available.
+What a function!
 It's literally saying if you call it, you can have a Ferrari:

 ```
 const myCar = getFerrari();
 ```

-I now have a variable called `myCar`, and if I use TypeScript's type inference to check, it will confidently agree that I do indeed have a `Ferrari`.
+I now have a variable called `myCar`, and I know it's `Ferrari`.
+TypeScript will confirm this if I check what type it has inferred.

 Unfortunately though, the following is a perfectly valid implementation of `getFerrari`: